iastro-pt/Spectra-Normalization-Tool/README.md

 ## How to use:

-See the jupyter notebook in the examples folder
+See the jupyter notebook in the docs/quickstart.ipynb folder

 ## Configuring the tool